miroscic/postural_metrics_assessment/README.md

 - Adapt the "message" field reading according to the format of hpe_out topic.
 Probably the "message" field has been added by MongoDB.
 - Check if joints positions are in millimeter or meter.
 If in meter remove the conversion in load_data()
 - in compute_stability_margin() we should use also FOOR and FOOL, but they are not provided by the current HPE plugin.
+- Remove the "message" field from dummy json keeping the data